CGJennings/se3docs/docs/um-release-notes.md

 #### Text/source editing

 The previous “in house” text/code file editor has been replaced with a new implementation based on `RSyntaxTextArea`.
-The new system has better support for high DPI displays, and enables new functionality such as highlighting search and replace matches and occurrences of the identifier under the caret.
+The new system has better support for high DPI displays,* and enables new functionality such as highlighting search and replace matches and occurrences of the identifier under the caret.
 Work is still ongoing, with additional new features planned.
 In a few areas, the new editor has not yet reached feature parity.

 Other code editing improvements include updated syntax colour themes and a more modern default font for markup and code editing (Windows and Mac).

+\* There are some known issues with non-integer desktop scaling settings, such as 125%.

 <!--  code completion for certain languages, including TypeScript and HTML -->